Houghton Regis Leisure and Community Centre frequently asked questions

 What are we doing to protect the natural environment?

-A management plan will also be produced for the site.
-This sets out the maintenance and management requirements to establish and safeguard the natural environment on the site.
+A management plan will be produced to outline the maintenance and safeguarding of the natural environment on the site.